-Insert the CD that is included with the DCS-2000 Internet Camera.
-The DCS-2000 installation menu will start up automatically from the CD.
-If it does not (the Windows operating system can turn this function off, for example), simply access the CD from Start>run> and type D:\setup.exe (D being your CD-rom drive letter, if this is different, then replace this to coincide with the drive letter of your CD-rom) and click on the software program IP Installer.
+Insert the CD that is included with the DCS-2100+ Internet Camera.
+The DCS-2100+ installation menu will start up automatically from the CD.
+If the CD does not startup automatically (the Windows operating system can turn this function off, for example), access the CD from Windows and click on the autorun.exe program to access the installation menu shown below: